orbs-network/ton-vote-contracts/contracts/output/ton-vote_Dao.md

 2977: Already initialized
 4429: Invalid sender
 10109: Low message value
-23452: Only admin can set new registry admin
+11226: Only admin can set new registry admin or on before creating daos
+42508: Only admin can change deploy registry cost
+48136: Only registry can change deploy cost
-37661: Only admin can change deploy cost
+61210: Only admin can change deploy dao cost